Scalable Quantum Reinforcement Learning on NISQ Devices with Dynamic-Circuit Qubit Reuse and Grover Optimization: Method

 \subsubsection{Quantum Return Calculation}

-To evaluate trajectory performance in the quantum domain, the classical concept of return, defined as the discounted sum of rewards, is encoded into a dedicated quantum register $\ket{g}$.
-The return register $\ket{g}$ occupies a Hilbert space $G$ that contains a sufficient number of qubits to represent all possible return values.
+To evaluate trajectory performance within the dynamic QMDP formulation, the return is accumulated in a dedicated quantum register $\ket{g}$ (\texttt{qReturn}).
+The corresponding Hilbert space $G$ is chosen with sufficient dimension to represent all admissible return values over a horizon of length $T$.
+This register serves as the objective register for the subsequent Grover-based optimization stage.

-Initially, the register $\ket{g}$ is prepared in the ground state $\ket{0_g}$, after which the return is computed through a quantum operation $U_G$ that acts sequentially on the reward registers $\ket{r_t}$ generated at each interaction step $t$ of the agent–environment interaction.
-This operation performs quantum addition, implemented through sequences of CNOT and Toffoli gates, to accumulate rewards into the return register $\ket{g}$.
-The abstract representation of this transformation, expressed in Eq.~(\ref{eq:U_G}), follows the same principle as the classical discounted return but is implemented entirely through quantum arithmetic.
+At the beginning of each circuit execution, the return register is initialized in the ground state $\ket{0_g}$.
+During the sequential agent–environment interaction, each reward value $\ket{r_t}$ generated at time step $t$ is incorporated into $\ket{g}$ through a quantum arithmetic operation.
+Specifically, a controlled addition operation updates the return register according to the discounted accumulation rule

-where $\gamma \in [0,1]$ is a fixed discount factor, $T$ is the total number of time steps and $\ket{r_t}$ represents the reward at time step $t$.
-The computed sum for each trajectory is encoded in the quantum register $\ket{g}$.
+where $\gamma \in [0,1]$ is a fixed discount factor.
+This update is implemented using quantum adder circuits composed of CNOT and Toffoli gates, ensuring that the computation remains unitary and compatible with mid-circuit reset operations applied to the interaction registers.

-When the return operation $U_G$ is applied to the QMDP over $T$ interaction steps, the purpose is to compute the return for each possible trajectory by accumulating the rewards, each weighted by the appropriate discount factor, across those time steps.
-The final quantum state over these interactions, expressed in Eq.~(\ref{eq:phi_t}) encompasses $N$ possible quantum trajectories over $T$ time steps, with $\ket{g}$ representing the return associated with each trajectory.

-Therefore, the complete quantum state $\ket{\phi^{(T)}}$ contains not only the state, action, next state, and reward sequences but also the return for every possible trajectory.
-This unified representation preserves the full interaction history together with its computed return, enabling the QMDP to efficiently evaluate the performance of all possible sequences of interactions.